 And so I climbed.
 My upper body weary, my mind determined.
 I made it to the top, slapped the metal bolt that held me there in victory, and let out a loud, “Woohoo!”
 I took in the scenery once more, the ocean floor inviting me to fall, before I leaned back in my harness and away from the wall, allowing the woman on the other end of my rope to slowly bring me to the ground.
 I felt, suddenly, like I could do anything.

 When I returned to Oregon for a visit, a friend invited me to Smith Rock State Park.
 Despite having grown up just two hours from one of our nation’s best climbing digs, I had never been.
 It was hot and difficult.
 The rock felt different.
 There were less-defined handholds and I was forced to “trust your shoes!” like he shouted from the ground.
 I knew I couldn’t give up.
 It was just me and the wall.
-I dug the toes of my rented shoes into the rock, put my palm flat and pushed with everything I had to get around the crux – climber speak for the most arduous part of a climb.
+I dug the toes of my rented shoes into the rock, put my palm flat and pushed with everything I had to get around the crux – climber speak for the most arduous part of a climb, and something award-winning climbing documentaries often detail well.
 He was surprised I made it to the top, but I wasn’t.
 The view was worth every drop of sweat, the feeling of accomplishment unrivaled.
 It was just as gorgeous as the white sand beaches of Thailand – the Deschutes River carving it’s way through the tuff and basalt, a large mass of rock in the middle of plains as far as the eye can see.

 Last year, I moved to Fort Collins, Colorado to study for a master’s degree in writing.
 On a whim, some of my classmates created a meet-up at the university rock gym and I joined, thinking that perhaps I could find that cohort of climbers to finally make this budding passion a reality.
 After a few Fridays in the gym, four of us drove 25 miles through the winding Poudre Canyon, packed our shoes and our gear in our backpacks and waded across the crotch-high Cache la Poudre river; a body of water created almost solely from snowmelt in the Rockies.
 For a second I thought of the bathwater warm sea in Thailand, but the newness of this pending climb washed away the thought.